Analysis | Joe Biden emerges victorious in the 1783 presidential election

 While the fight overlapped with the Revolutionary War, it was really about a territorial dispute.
-Connecticut claimed the Wyoming Valley, an area around what is now Scranton, as their own territory, despite Connecticut not being anywhere near Scranton on a modern map.
+Connecticut claimed the Wyoming Valley, an area around what is now Scranton, Pa., as their own territory, despite Connecticut not being anywhere near Scranton on a modern map.
 But back then, as the United States was being formed, such claims were common.

 All of this was brought to mind by a joke made on Twitter by Stratton Kirton.
 Kirton was using the historical anomalies of state boundaries to make the point that an effort to grant statehood to D.C. would hardly be the strangest deviation from the country the Founding Fathers envisioned.
 What about, you know, Mega Virginia?